top of page

 What is Osteopathy?

-Animal osteopathy is a drug-free, non-invasive manual therapy that adapts human osteopathic principles to treat animals, most commonly horses and dogs.
+Animal osteopathy is a drug-free, non-invasive manual bodywork that adapts human osteopathic principles to help animals, most commonly horses and dogs.
 It utilizes gentle physical manipulation, stretching, and massage to improve the structural integrity of the body and restore natural harmony across its systems.

 Core Principles